Stocks Bounce After Extended Selloff, Led by Tech Sector

 ADVERTISEMENT

-Shares of energy companies in the S&P 500 rose 0.7%, with Oneok and Cabot Oil & Gas posting some of the biggest advances.
+Retail stocks lifted broader indexes, with shares of Macy's rising 3.6% after the company said it hired a senior eBay executive and streamlined its top management.

-Technology companies in the S&P 500 rose 1.3% on gains in shares of Seagate Technology and Micron Technology, among others.
+Shoe-retailer DSW rose more than 20% after it posted quarterly same-store sales that exceeded expectations.

-Retailers were on the upswing, too.
-Shares of Macy's gained 4.9% after the company said it hired a senior eBay executive and streamlined its top management.
-Shoe retailer DSW rose 21% after it posted same-store sales growth for the first time in six quarters.
+Technology stocks in the S&P 500 rose 0.9%, with Seagate Technology and Micron Technology posting among the biggest advances.

 Investors are looking ahead to the Jackson Hole economic symposium later this week.
 The roster of top central bankers includes Federal Reserve Chairwoman Janet Yellen and European Central Bank President Mario Draghi, who will gather at the annual conference that kicks off Thursday.